CAPABILITY · VERTICAL-SPECIFIC

 Contraindication-aware intake that routes every prospect before a human touches the file.

 Runs a structured intake collecting medical history, treatment interest, and contraindication flags.
-Routes clean leads to booking, flags clinical holds to the injector via Slack, and writes the intake record to your EHR.
-HIPAA-covered on AWS Bedrock.
+Routes clean leads to booking, flags clinical holds to the injector via team chat, and writes the intake record to your EHR.
+HIPAA-covered on HIPAA-eligible AI infrastructure.

-Most med spa front desks are staffed by people who are good at scheduling, great at first impressions, and not trained to catch a contraindication.
-That's not a criticism — it's just not their job.
-But the calls keep coming: a patient interested in Botox who mentions she's on warfarin in passing, a laser consult candidate who used a retinoid three days ago, a filler inquiry from someone who had a recent dental procedure and isn't sure if that matters.
-It does matter.
-And the person answering the phone doesn't always know what to do with it.
+Most med spa front desks are staffed by people who are good at scheduling, great at first impressions, and never trained to catch a contraindication.
+Fair enough.
+Catching contraindications was never their job.
+But the calls keep coming.
+A patient interested in Botox mentions she's on warfarin in passing.
+A laser consult candidate used a retinoid three days ago.
+A filler inquiry comes from someone who had a recent dental procedure and doesn't know whether that matters.
+It does matter, and the person answering the phone doesn't always know what to do with it.

 The usual workaround is a paper or PDF intake form the patient fills out before the consult.
-The problem is timing — by the time the injector reads it, the appointment is already booked, the patient is already in the chair, and rescheduling at that point costs the practice a slot and the patient their afternoon.
+Timing kills it.
+By the time the injector reads that form, the appointment is booked, the patient is in the chair, and rescheduling costs the practice a slot and the patient an afternoon.
 The flag needed to surface before the booking, not during it.

-This build puts a structured intake in front of every inbound prospect — via web form, SMS, or voice — before a booking slot is ever offered.
+This build puts a structured intake in front of every inbound prospect, by web form, SMS, or voice, before a booking slot is ever offered.
 The intake collects treatment interest, medical history fields relevant to the treatment category, current medications, recent procedures, and skin history for laser candidates.
-When the responses come in, the system routes automatically: clean intakes with no flags go straight to the booking link.
-Intakes with a contraindication-relevant response — blood thinners and injectables, isotretinoin or retinoid use and laser, recent filler and proposed filler in overlapping zones — get held and a structured summary goes to the injector or nurse via Slack for a callback decision.
+When responses come in, the system routes automatically.
+Clean intakes with no flags go straight to the booking link.
+Intakes with a contraindication-relevant response get held, and a structured summary goes to the injector or nurse via team chat for a callback decision.
+That covers cases like blood thinners with injectables, isotretinoin or retinoid use ahead of laser, and recent filler proposed in overlapping zones.
 Ambiguous responses get a second-pass clarification question before routing.

 The injector or nurse makes the clinical call.
-The system doesn't.
-What it does is make sure the right information reaches the right person before a slot gets committed, not after.
-That's the only job.
+The system never does.
+Its job is making sure the right information reaches the right person before a slot gets committed, not after.

-The build runs on AWS Bedrock under a signed Business Associate Agreement, which means the PHI collected during intake — names, health history responses, contact info — stays inside a HIPAA-covered infrastructure from first touch.
-Intake records write to your practice management system (Boulevard or Aesthetic Record, depending on your stack) so the injector's chart prep starts with a pre-populated document, not a blank form.
-Golden Horizons handles the BAA, the Bedrock deployment, and the integration wiring.
+The build runs on HIPAA-eligible AI infrastructure under a signed Business Associate Agreement, so the PHI collected during intake, including names, health history responses, and contact info, stays inside HIPAA-covered infrastructure from first touch.
+Intake records write to your practice management system, Boulevard or Aesthetic Record depending on your stack, so the injector's chart prep starts with a pre-populated document instead of a blank form.
+Golden Horizons handles the BAA, the regulated deployment, and the integration wiring.

 Use cases

-• A patient books a Botox consult online but notes she takes a daily blood thinner.
-Intake flags the medication response, holds the booking, and pings the injector via Slack with the patient's full intake summary for a pre-appointment callback.
+- A patient books a Botox consult online but notes she takes a daily blood thinner.
+The intake flags the medication response, holds the booking, and pings the injector via team chat with the full intake summary for a pre-appointment callback.

-• A laser hair removal inquiry comes in via SMS.
-The intake asks about isotretinoin and recent retinoid use.
-The patient notes a topical retinol used two days prior.
+- A laser hair removal inquiry comes in by SMS.
+The intake asks about isotretinoin and recent retinoid use, and the patient notes a topical retinol used two days prior.
 The system holds the booking and routes the flag to the nurse with a suggested reschedule window.

-• A new patient submits a filler inquiry form.
+- A new patient submits a filler inquiry form.
 No contraindication flags fire.
-The intake writes to Aesthetic Record and the patient receives a booking link directly — no front-desk review needed.
+The intake writes to Aesthetic Record, and the patient gets a booking link directly, no front-desk review needed.

-• A weight-loss program lead fills out the intake with a history of thyroid medication and a prior GLP-1 prescription.
-The system flags the medication history for provider review and routes the lead to a medical director callback queue instead of standard scheduling.
+- A weight-loss lead fills out the intake with a history of thyroid medication and a prior GLP-1 prescription.
+The system flags the medication history for provider review and routes the lead to a medical-director callback queue instead of standard scheduling.

-• A semi-permanent makeup inquiry comes in.
+- A semi-permanent makeup inquiry arrives.
 The intake screens for blood-thinning medications, skin conditions in the treatment area, and prior permanent makeup.
 Clean responses route to a booking link.
-A flagged skin condition response holds the booking and notifies the technician.
+A flagged skin condition holds the booking and notifies the technician.

-• An HRT consultation request arrives after hours via web form.
-The intake collects hormone history, current medications, and relevant symptoms.
-The completed intake writes to the EHR and queues a provider callback for the next business morning — no slot offered until the provider reviews.
+- An HRT consultation request lands after hours by web form.
+The intake collects hormone history, current medications, and relevant symptoms, writes the completed record to the EHR, and queues a provider callback for the next business morning.
+No slot offered until the provider reviews.

 What’s included